ara3d/Plato.Geometry/Plato.Geometry.CSharp/docs.md

 Inherited by: .

-Functions: At, ColumnCount, LayerCount, RowCount.
+Functions: At, NumColumns, NumLayers, NumRows.